Graduate Student Registration

 Advisement & Registration Dates

-Important Note: The spring 2019 Schedule of Courses can found by clicking here. (available beginning October)
+Important Note: The fall 2019 Schedule of Courses can found by clicking here. (available beginning mid-March)

 For newly accepted students